-Slightly sweetened gluten-free scones, that are perfectly tender inside with just the right amount of crisp and crumbly around the edges.
+Slightly sweetened gluten-free scones that are perfectly tender inside with just the right amount of crisp and crumbly around the edges.
 And who can deny the sweet indulgence of a perfectly drizzled powdered sugar glaze?
-Use this master scone recipe to build your own gluten-free scones.
-It’s a recipe you’ll enjoy making again and again, changing the flavor profile every time!

 What is a Scone?

-Tips For Making Gluten-Free Scones
+Tips For Making Scones Gluten-Free

 - Don’t overmix your dough.
 Overmixing will cause your dough to be tough.